|Table of Contents |

 Driving out the car park three weeks later was an amazing feeling.
 I couldn’t wait to get back on an aircraft.

 Nine months on to be accused of bullying, harassment, overbearing supervision and inappropriate touching by a bunch of ignorant misfits set me back enormously.

 Their poisonous lies took me on a journey so dark I don’t believe I’ll ever fully recover.

-In the end I was able to prove all twenty two complaints against me were lies.
+In the end I was able to prove all twenty complaints against me were lies.
 I was also able to prove Bart had colluded with other crew members.
-It made no difference at all.
+It made no difference.

-Once in uniform no matter what I was dealing with at home or how I felt, I was representing the airline.
+Once in uniform no matter what I was dealing with at home or how I felt, I was representing Virgin Atlantic.
 I always tried to do that to the very best of my ability.

-In my role as a flight manager I was responsible for ensuring safety procedures were followed and to lead and develop a team of cabin crew.
-From performance appraisals I received from those working alongside me, I clearly did a pretty good job.
+In my role as a Flight Service Manager I was responsible for ensuring safety procedures were followed and to lead, motivate and develop a team of cabin crew.
+From performance appraisals I received from those working alongside me I clearly did a pretty good job.

-I felt personally responsible for ensuring each and every customer on every one of my flights had the best experience possible.
+I felt personally responsible for ensuring each and every customer had the best experience possible.
 I loved my job and always gave 100%.

 Many people do this job to travel the world and see wonderful places.
 Whilst I have always loved travelling, I can honestly say I enjoyed being on the aircraft as much as I enjoyed being away.